fhiso/basic-concepts/basic-concepts.md

 Range            `http://www.w3.org/1999/02/22-rdf-syntax-ns#Property`
 ------           -----------------------------------------------

-{.ednote}  This data model does not provide a mechanism for the *property value* to be a list.
+{.ednote}  This data model does not provide a convenient mechanism for the *property value* to be a list.
 Therefore, instead of one `requiredProperties` *property* whose value is a list of *property names*, *classes* will normally have multiple `requiredProperty` *properties* each of whose value is a single *property name*.